brunerd/shui/README.md

 -t "Title text"		button/list/text: window title (can be hardcoded)

--v			all: output results in format suitable for initializing shell variables using eval -V			all: output results in format suitable for initializing shell variables plus Applescript and raw Result/Error output from "osascript"
+-v			all: output results in format suitable for initializing shell variables -V			all: output results in format suitable for initializing shell variables plus Applescript and raw Result/Error output from osascript (-o)

 -X			alert/button: kill ALL osascript and "System Events" processes, like orphaned non-Blocking (background) windows.
 Use with CAUTION!
 -x			alert/button: kill only child osascript processes belonging to the running script (embedded usage only)